This is a great resource for answers, help, & advice to aquarium and pond questions not found elsewhere; With regular posts & article updates.

-- Salt (marine salt is best here) – 1 tablespoon per 5 gallons to 1 teaspoon per gallon
+- Salt (marine or cichlid salt is best here) – 1 tablespoon per 5 gallons to 1 teaspoon per gallon

 Here are a few products I would suggest for maintaining these levels:

-*Aragonite, oyster shell or crushed coral in a filter bag; of these aragonite is the best, however all are poor at to reacting to rapid changes in water chemistry that can affect GH and KH which is why I recommend the first two more (although in a well maintained, non over crowded aquarium, rapid changes should be uncommon).
+Of these aragonite or oolitic sand is the best, however all are poor at to reacting to rapid changes in water chemistry that can affect GH and KH which is why I recommend the first two more (although in a well maintained, non over crowded aquarium, rapid changes should be uncommon).

 Mollies are omnivores and will eat most foods offered, however a Molly must have quality vegetable matter in their diet for optimum health such as Spirulina.